Baffert mulling Medina Spirit's next step after Derby win - WHIZ News

 LOUISVILLE, Ky.
 (AP) — Medina Spirit’s surprising Kentucky Derby victory gave Bob Baffert a good problem to have — figuring out where to hang another sign on his barn’s already crowded wall of glory.

-As the Hall of Fame trainer digests a record seventh Derby win that caught even him off guard, he and the horse’s connections must determine whether the dark brown colt will turn around quickly for the 146th Preakness on May 15 in Baltimore, where a collection of rested horses and revenge-minded competitors await.
+As Baffert digests a record seventh Derby win that even caught him off guard, the Hall of Fame trainer and the horse’s connections must determine whether the dark brown colt will turn around quickly for the 146th Preakness on May 15 in Baltimore, where a collection of rested horses and revenge-minded competitors await.

 “He came out of it well,” Baffert said Sunday morning at Churchill Downs.
 “It takes about a week to determine, so I’m going to come back next weekend and see.
 I don’t see anything that would discourage me right now.”

-Similar wait-and-see decisions loomed on the backside a day after the 147th Derby returned to its traditional May date.
+Similar wait-and-see decisions loomed on the backside a day after the 147th Derby returned to its traditional first Saturday in May date.

 Meanwhile, Brad Cox planned to talk with connections for runner-up Mandaloun and 5-2 Derby favorite Essential Quality, who finished fourth.
-Though disappointed not to win in his first Derby, the Louisville-born trainer was encouraged by both finishing in the top four of the 19-horse field.
+Though disappointed with falling short in his first Derby, the Louisville-born trainer was encouraged by both finishing in the top four of the 19-horse field.

 After a head-scratching sixth in the Louisiana Derby, Mandaloun provided a pleasant surprise on Saturday by chasing Medina Spirit down the stretch before falling half a length short.
 Cox insisted Essential Quality was the Derby’s best horse and just created extra distance for himself in the turns trying to contend.